 Evolutionary approach to the study of structural and functional relationships among vertebrate taxa.
 Laboratory work requires extensive dissection.
 LECTURE AND LABORATORY MUST BE TAKEN CONCURRENTLY.
-Prerequisite: BIOL 1240 (4)
+Prerequisite(s): BIOL 1240 with a grade of "C" or better.
+(4)

-BIOL 4091L - Comparative Vertebrate Anatomy Lab
+BIOL 4091L - Comparative Vertebrate Anatomy Laboratory

 Evolutionary approach to the study of structural and functional relationships among vertebrate taxa.
 Laboratory work requires extensive dissection.
 LECTURE AND LABORATORY MUST BE TAKEN CONCURRENTLY.
-Prerequisite: BIOL 1240 (0)
+Prerequisite(s): BIOL 1240 with a grade of "C" or better.
+(0)